ano-js/anojs/README.md

 Ano.js is a free, open source web animation library that makes creating beautiful designs a whole lot easier.
 Ano.js is designed in the interest of simplifying the process of creating and integrating web animations into your website.

+For privacy reasons, we've hosted the source code for our engine privately :)

 <b> Become an open source contributor now at [anojs.com/join-us](https://anojs.com/join-us) and entering your GitHub username. </b>

 ## Why use Ano.js?